Tong-Yin/MSiA423_AnalyticsValueChain/README.md

 * Success Criteria: A web app that returns Yes for Certified and No for Denied after user inputs a set of attributes.

 ## Data
 Raw data can be accessed through https://www.foreignlaborcert.doleta.gov/pdf/PerformanceData/2017/H-1B_Disclosure_Data_FY17.xlsx.
 Helper functions to do EDA and data cleaning can be found at `data/data_process_helper.py`.
-You need to run the script at `data/make_dataframe.py` to generate a cleaned data frame.
+You can use the script at `data/make_dataframe.py` to generate a cleaned data frame from the raw data.

 ## Pivotal Tracker
 [Link to Pivotal Tracker](https://www.pivotaltracker.com/n/projects/2143075)